 Art Every Day

-7th and 8th grade students take a fine arts class every single day... and these classes aren't just your run-of-the-mill average art classes.
-Thi year's classes included Scientific Illustration, Expressive Sculpture, Paper Art, Mock Trial, Guitar, Main Street Singers, Yearbook and more!
-The School has offered 80 different fine arts classes to students in the following genres: drawing & painting, mutlidimensional Art, Digital Art, Mususem Art, Expressive Art, Music, Film, Dance, and On Stage.
+7th and 8th grade students take a fine arts class every single day... and these classes aren't just your run-of-the-mill electives.
+Classes include Scientific Illustration, Expressive Sculpture, Paper Art, Mock Trial, Guitar, Main Street Singers, Yearbook and more!
+The School has offered 80 different fine arts classes to students in the following genres: drawing & painting, multidimensional Art, Digital Art, Museum Art, Expressive Art, Music, Film, Dance, and On Stage.

 The Power of Play: P.E., Fitness & Athletics

 As a way to focus on the mind, body, and spirit of a middle school child, Presbyterian School facilitates intentional time for structured and unstructured play.
 8th grade students attend P.E. and Fitness classes which include cross training to improve cardio and agility.
-Students participate in Flex Time which involves clubs, recess and other activities.
 Our no-cut athletics program after school is open to all 8th grade students and offers over 30 teams in 14 sports.
-8th grade students play on varsity level teams and learn to take on greater responsibility on the field as they look towards possible high school experiences in the future.
+8th grade students have the opportunity to play on varsity level teams and compete with other middle schools in Houston.
+They learn to take on greater responsibility on the field as they look towards experiences in high school athletics.

 Spiritual Growth: Bible & Chapel

-We invest in each child’s spiritual development through daily Bible class and in the consistent message of sound character as supported by our school's core values of reflecting God's love, respect, perseverance, courage, compassion, gratitude, and integrity.
-Middle School students have opportunities to learn from God's word, talk about current issues, and dive into matters of the heart in Bible Class and lunchtime bible studies.
+We invest in each child’s spiritual development through Bible class every other day.
+Our faculty offers the consistent message of sound character as supported by our school's Core Values: respect, perseverance, courage, compassion, gratitude, and integrity.
+Middle School students have opportunities to learn God's word, talk about current issues, and dive into matters of the heart in Bible Class and lunchtime bible studies.
 Students also attend a weekly chapel to worship together as a Middle School.